Mortgage Broker and Loan Officer

-During the mortgage loan process, an individual or company who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
-Your mortgage broker will stand as facilitator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
-Which lender has the loans that is right for you?
-A mortgage broker will lead you to the right fit.
-Your broker will offer your loan application to several lenders, and works with the chosen lender until the loan closes.
-The borrower pays a commission to the broker at closing.
+A mortgage broker is a person or firm that is an independent agent for the mortgage loan borrower as well as the lender.
+Your mortgage broker will stand as coordinator between you and the lending institution; which can be a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
+You use a mortgage broker to consider your financial circumstance and find the lender who has the right mortgage loan for you.
+You give your mortgage loan application to your broker, who submits it to a number of lenders.
+Your mortgage broker then assists your work with the lender chosen until the loan closes.
+The broker receives a commission from the borrower upon closing.

 Basic Pre-Approval